jakobjanot/pg_rrule/docs/DOCKER.md

-# Docker Setup for pg_ical
+# Docker Setup for pg_rrule

-This document explains how to use Docker for development, testing, and distribution of the pg_ical extension.
+This document explains how to use Docker for development, testing, and distribution of the pg_rrule extension.

 ## Quick Start